jayeshdesai4520/chatbot-ng-internal/README.md

 # DBpedia Chatbot - New Generation
-The Modern DBpedia chatbot with functionality of the Qanary framework including its plug-and-play components and their optimization.  <br>
+The Modern DBpedia chatbot with the functionality of the Qanary framework including its plug-and-play components and their optimization.  <br>

 This repository will provide the implementation of the project proposed using the title ['Modular DBpedia Chatbot'](https://forum.dbpedia.org/t/modular-dbpedia-chatbot-gsoc-2021/953) that is funded by the [Google Summer of Code program](https://summerofcode.withgoogle.com/projects/#5922382260207616).
 Please find [more information in the DBpedia forum](https://forum.dbpedia.org/t/modular-dbpedia-chatbot-gsoc-2021/953) and in the [blog of the project](https://jayeshdesai4520.github.io/DBpedia-GSoC-2021/about).